Career Management Team

 Philip Ireland

-Philip is one of our areers advisers and works with the Schools of Chemistry, Mathematics and Statistics, and Physics and Astronomy.
-Before joining the Careers Centre, Philip previously studied Physics at St Andrews at both undergraduate and postgraduate levels, receiving his PhD in 2019.
-Alongside his School caseload, Philip is also jointly responsible for overseeing careers support for postgraduate students and early career contract research staff.
+Philip is one of our careers advisers and works with the Schools of Chemistry, Mathematics and Statistics, and Physics and Astronomy, as well as the International Education Institute.
+Philip is also jointly responsible for overseeing careers support for postgraduate students and early career contract research staff.

 Careers Adviser